Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Is this sentence readable?
   + Is it written to inform or to obscure?

-+ Really the scientific literature should be enjoyable and interesting to read.
++ The scientific literature should be enjoyable and interesting to read.
 The point of scientific writing is to inform.

 + The verbs drive sentences whereas nouns slow them down.